 Most of the fat in coconut oil is from the medium-chain lauric acid while most other sources of saturated fats are composed mainly of long-chain fatty acids.
 This is the main difference between coconut oil and other saturated fats.
 Dairy fat also contains some levels of lauric acid, but in much lower amounts.
 Perhaps in levels that are ideal for the health of newborns.

 Lauric acid and other medium-chain fatty acids have antibacterial, antifungal and antioxidant properties.

 Medium-chain fatty acids are assimilated from the small intestine directly to the liver instead of having to go through the lymphatic system.
 This is beneficial for those who have fat malabsorption problems.
 The liver then produces ketone bodies out of those medium-chain fats.
-This can be beneficial for all the therapeutic effects of ketosis: autophagy stimulation (recycling of junk proteins and stimulation of the immune system), weight loss, bacteria starvation, cancer starvation, control of migraines, …
+This can be beneficial for all the therapeutic effects of ketosis: autophagy stimulation (recycling of junk proteins and stimulation of the immune system, weight loss, bacteria starvation, cancer starvation, control of migraines).

-This can also be beneficial for those who have to be on ketogenic diet because of conditions like seizures as in epilepsy.
+This can also be beneficial for those who have to be on a ketogenic diet because of conditions like seizures as in epilepsy.
 Those people could potentially consume a more palatable diet with more vegetables and carbohydrates when consuming ketone producing coconut oil.

 A caution against extra ketone production in long term ketogenic diets

 I can’t really recommend having coconut oil as your main source of calories when already on a low carb ketogenic diet for a long period of time.
 When on such a low carbohydrate diet, the liver already produces ketone bodies in the amount needed for the cells to produce energy.
 When consuming coconut oil on top of that, the liver will produce extra ketone bodies, and we have no evidence that this is desirable in any way, especially in the long term.
 This can potentially be detrimental to the kidneys.